-After more than 100 years of extinction in Alaska, wood bison have found their way back to the state of Alaska.
-The first of the AWCC Wood Bison herd arrived in November 2003 from the Yukon Territory in Canada and is part of a wood bison recovery program designed to reintroduce the species to Alaska.
-AWCC is home to the only wood bison herd in the United States.
-Wood bison hold the distinction as the largest land animal in North America.
+After more than 100 years of extirpation throughout Alaska, wood bison have found their way back to the state!
+In collaboration with the Alaska Department of Fish and Game, AWCC was able to reintroduce the wood bison back into the Alaska wild.
+In 2003, 13 wood bison were brought to AWCC from a disease-free herd in the Yukon Territory in Canada.
+The goal is to release the AWCC herd back into the Alaska wild.
+Currently, AWCC is home to the only wood bison herd in the United States.
 The first wood bison calves born in the state of Alaska in over 100 years were born at AWCC in 2005.
-In 2006, 7 calves were born and we have had 10 new-born calves this year (look for small orange “lumps” in the exhibit near the bushes).
+In 2008, AWCC received 53 calves from Canada and placed them with the existing AWCC herd.
+Since 2006, AWCC has seen the birth of multiple calves every spring.
+Look for small orange “lumps” in the exhibit near the bushes!